Self-Improving Robust Preference Optimization: Robustness of

-We observe that in the case of using uniform $\mu_0$ as a behavior policy all methods do the right thing and their policies converge to solutions in which $y_2$ dominates $y_1$ and $y_0$ (Fig.~\ref{fig:mu0}).
-However, when we use the behavior policy $\mu_1$ which is skewed towards $y_1$, both \dpo and \ipo converge to a solution in which $y_0$ dominates $y_1$ and $y_2$, while the policy of \srpo remains intact (Fig.~\ref{fig:mu1}).
+We observe that in the case of using uniform $\mu_0$ as a behavior policy, all methods perform as expected, converging to solutions where $y_2$ dominates $y_1$ and $y_0$ (Fig.~\ref{fig:mu0}).
+However, when the behavior policy $\mu_1$ is skewed toward $y_1$, both \dpo and \ipo converge to a solution where $y_0$ dominates $y_1$ and $y_2$, while the policy of \srpo remains unchanged (Fig.\ref{fig:mu1}).
+Notably, the \srpo policy differs slightly between the two cases, which is expected given the finite data setting, where the sampling distribution influences the empirical preference model."
+However, when we use the behavior policy $\mu_1$, which is skewed towards $y_1$, both \dpo and \ipo converge to a solution where $y_0$ dominates $y_1$ and $y_2$, while the policy of \srpo remains unchanged (Fig.\ref{fig:mu1}).
+Notably, the \srpo policy differs slightly between the two cases, which is expected given the finite data setting, where the sampling distribution influences the empirical preference model."

+to a solution in which $y_0$ dominates $y_1$ and $y_2$, while the policy of \srpo remains intact (Fig.~\ref{fig:mu1}).
 Notice that the \srpo policy is slightly different in both cases.
-This is to be expected, we are in a finite data setting, and the sampling distribution will have some influence on the empirical preference model (defining the empirical solution of \srpo).
+This is to be expected, we are in a finite data setting, and the sampling distribution will have some influence on the empirical preference model.